Plasmonic metamaterial time crystal: Model

 where \( \omega_\mathrm{c}^0 = \frac{1}{\sqrt{(L_G + L_K^0) C}} \) is the equilibrium resonance frequency.
 This equation has a simple physical interpretation: since modulation of the cavity frequency originates from variations of the kinetic inductance via the carriers' effective mass, its depth is controlled by the relative contributions of the kinetic and geometric inductance to the cavity mode.
 The presence of a geometric inductance $L_G$, which is unaffected by the drive, acts only to reduce the overall depth of the cavity modulation.
 Taken together, equations (\ref{mass}) and (\ref{cavity}) predict the red-shift of the cavity resonance and its modulation around the shifted resonance at the second harmonic of the drive frequency, as observed experimentally.\\ Such qualitative description can be put on solid grounds starting from the Hamiltonian and canonical quantization procedures.
 Specifically, excitations of the surface plasmonic cavity field described by their creation and annihilation operators $\hat{a}$ and $\hat{a}^{\dagger}$ evolve according to the following Hamiltonian:

 where the time-dependent modulation parameter is given by $\eta(\tau)=-\frac{\omega_{\rm c}^0}{2} \frac{L_K^0}{L_G + L_K^0} \beta \frac{\delta m^*(\tau)}{m^*_0}$ (see methods and supplementary material).
-This Hamiltonian describes a parametrically driven cavity resonance and the emergence of an interaction between surface plasmons that is generated by the drive.
 To capture the metamaterial response function that is measured experimentally -the reflectivity-, we implement an input-output formalism with two baths representing radiative and non-radiative (ohmic) decay channels.
 These account for coupling to an external electromagnetic probe and material losses, respectively.
-Adopting the experimental temporal conventions and using a single adjustable parameter, we present in Fig. 2c the computed time-resolved reflection coefficient $r(\tau, \nu)$ that best matches the experimental observations.
+Adopting the experimental temporal conventions and using a single adjustable parameter, we present in Fig. 2c the computed time-resolved reflection coefficient $\tilde{r}(\tau, \omega)$ that best matches the experimental observations.
 This approach allows direct comparison between experimental and theoretical response functions, enabling inference of the time-dependent modulation of microscopic system parameters.